Morgentaler v The Queen

-Morgentaler v R (also known as Morgentaler v The Queen) is a decision of the Supreme Court of Canada where physician Henry Morgentaler unsuccessfully challenged the prohibition of abortion in Canada under the federal Criminal Code.
+Morgentaler v The Queen is a decision of the Supreme Court of Canada where physician Henry Morgentaler unsuccessfully challenged the prohibition of abortion in Canada under the federal Criminal Code.
 The Court found the abortion law was appropriately passed by Parliament under the laws of federalism.
 This was the first of three Supreme Court decisions on abortion that were brought by Morgentaler.

 Background

 Morgentaler was prosecuted, for openly providing abortions, by the provincial government of Quebec three times, but they failed to secure a conviction at a jury trial: